Galanemcg/Galanemcg-Madimetja-Galane-AWS-re-Start-Journey/labs/Linux/assets.md

 I selected the correct VPC where my resources are hosted.

 Step 3: Setting Inbound Rules
 I added an inbound rule to allow traffic from the Web Security Group.
-This means only the web server can talk to the database server — improving security.
+This means only the web server can talk to the database server — improving security.After reviewing the settings, I clicked Create Security Group.
+A green banner confirmed that the security group was created successfully.

 ---